Queue (hairstyle)

-A queue or cue is a hairstyle historically worn by the Jurchen and Manchu peoples of Manchuria, and was later required to be worn by male subjects of Qing China.
+A queue or cue is a hairstyle historically worn by the Jurchen and Manchu peoples of Manchuria.
+During the Manchu-led Qing dynasty, it was required to be worn by male Han Chinese subjects.
 The top of the scalp is shaved and the back portion of hair on the head is often grown long and is braided.
 The distinctive hairstyle led to its wearers being targeted during anti-Chinese riots in Australia and the United States.

 The edict that Han Chinese men and others under Manchu rule give up their traditional hairstyles and wear the queue, the Tifayifu, was met with resistance, although opinions about the queue did change over time.
 Han women were never required to wear their hair in the traditional women's Manchu style, liangbatou, although that too was a symbol of Manchu identity.

+Short queues were also worn by soldiers of European and North American armies in the 18th century, a custom that ended during the Napoleonic Wars.

 Predecessors and origin

 The queue hairstyle predates the Manchus.
 The Chinese word for queue, bian, meant plaited hair or a cord.
 The term bian, when used to describe the braid in the Manchu hairstyle, was originally applied by the Han dynasty to the Xiongnu.
 Jurchen people wore a queue like the Manchu, the Khitan people wore theirs in Tartar style and during the Tang dynasty, tribes in the west wore braids.

 The Xianbei and Wuhuan were said to shave their heads, while Xiongnu had queues.
 Other evidence from Chinese histories indicate that the Tuoba or Tabgach groups of the Xianbei wore braids, since they were called "braided" by the southern Chinese.
 However, their hairstyle is hidden in depictions due to a hood they wore.
 The Liu Song dynasty's records called them "braided caitiff", suolu, while Southern Qi's history said they wore their "hair hanging down the back" (pifa), and called them suotou, "braided".
 A braid of hair was found at Zhalairuoer in a Tuoba grave.

 Han Chinese also made the peoples they conquered undo their queues.
 To show submission to the Han Chinese of the Sui dynasty, the people of Turfan (Gaochang) undid their queues, as did the Göktürks upon surrendering to the Tang dynasty.
 Hairstyles showed affiliation to a tribal confederation or dynasty.
 In the Western Wei cave 285 at the Mogao Caves in Dunhuang, Xianbei people are depicted with small queues hanging from their necks.